Pakistan, Afghanistan trade fire as Islamabad prepares to host US-Iran talks

 Sign up now: Get insights on Asia's fast-moving developments

-KABUL, March 30 - Afghanistan and Pakistan have traded heavy fire, both sides said, days after they announced a temporary pause in fighting, escalating tensions in the volatile region as Islamabad prepares to host talks between the U.S. and Iran.
+KABUL – Afghanistan and Pakistan have traded heavy fire, both sides said, days after they announced a temporary pause in fighting, escalating tensions in the volatile region as Islamabad prepares to host talks between the US and Iran.

 Both sides used artillery and heavy weapons to hit locations in Afghanistan’s Kunar province and its bordering district of Bajur in Pakistan, officials said.

-Pakistan's fire killed at least one person and injured another 16, most of them women and children, said Hamdullah Fitrat, a deputy spokesperson for Kabul's Taliban administration.
+Pakistan’s fire killed at least one person and injured another 16, most of them women and children, said Mr Hamdullah Fitrat, a deputy spokesman for Kabul’s Taliban administration.

 The Pakistani military did not respond to a request for a comment.

-Pakistan and Afghanistan's worst fighting in years erupted last month, claiming heavy human losses on both sides.
+Pakistan and Afghanistan’s worst fighting in years erupted in February, claiming heavy human losses on both sides.

-Kabul said more than 400 people were killed in a Pakistani air strike on a drug rehabilitation centre in the Afghan capital this month before the neighbours suspended fighting.
+Kabul said more than 400 people were killed in a Pakistani air strike on a drug rehabilitation centre in the Afghan capital in March before the neighbours suspended fighting.

 Pakistan rejected the Taliban’s statements about the strike, saying it had “precisely targeted military installations and terrorist support infrastructure”.